jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.12 DepthInSink

-Measures the depth of sinks (depressions) in a DEM..
+Measures the depth of sinks (depressions) in a DEM.

 *Parameters*: